hykimc/landing-page/README.md

 **SPECIFICATIONS**
 css
-- styles.css   [X]
+- [X] styles.css
-index.html [X]
+[X] index.html
 js
-- app.js [X]
+- [X] app.js
-README.md [X]
-Usability [X]
+[X]README.md
+**Usability**
 All features are usable across modern desktop, tablet, and phone browsers.

 ### Styling

-Styling has been added for active states.
+[X] Styling has been added for active states.
+*as well for sections as for menu bar*

 ### HTML Structure

-There are at least 4 sections that have been added to the page.
+[X] There are at least 4 sections that have been added to the page.

 ## Landing Page Behavior
 ### Navigation

-Navigation is built dynamically as an unordered list.
+[X] Navigation is built dynamically as an unordered list.

-Section Active State
+### Section Active State

-It should be clear which section is being viewed while scrolling through the page.
+[X] It should be clear which section is being viewed while scrolling through the page.
+*I have chosen the logic the nearest to the top ist current active section*
 ### Scroll to Anchor

-When clicking an item from the navigation menu, the link should scroll to the appropriate section.
+[X] When clicking an item from the navigation menu, the link should scroll to the appropriate section.
 ## Documentation

-CRITERIA
-MEETS SPECIFICATIONS
 ### README

-The ReadMe file should have non-default text in it that is specific to this project.
+[X] The ReadMe file should have non-default text in it that is specific to this project.
 It doesn’t have to be thorough, but should have some basic information, and use correct markdown.
 ### Comments
 Comments are present and effectively explain longer code procedure when necessary.
 ### Code Quality
 Code is formatted with consistent, logical, and easy-to-read formatting as described in the Udacity JavaScript Style Guide.
 ## Suggestions to Make Your Project Stand Out!
 See the "Suggested" items section in Development Strategy in the classroom.